nolialsea/haxebrainfuck/README.md

 - [ ] Finish the genetic algorithm
   - [x] Function to kill part of the population
   - [ ] Function to refill the population (using nearest best parents)
-- [ ] Implement missing commands (parentheses)
-  This require to implement how locks are handled when the memory size changes
-  If a byte is removed or added somewhere, all the locks should have their position updated